clm-test/pro/README.md

 ## ✅ You're All Set!

-Your Farcaster Mini App for DEGEN tipping is now ready to go live 🚀
+Your Farcaster Mini App is now ready to go live 🚀

 For questions, feel free to reach out or open an issue in the [GitHub repo](https://github.com/sah-ban/farcaster-pro/issues).